 Primary Ability Scores: Dexterity and Intelligence or Charisma

 They lurk in the underbelly of cities and will often try to make a quick buck by taking what isn’t theirs, be it a life or a coin purse.
 Rogues are cutthroat assassins, skilled thieves, and everything in-between.

 You know how to use theives’ tools which means you can pick locks and disable traps.
 This makes rogues a valuable commodity in adventuring parties.

 Rogues have a lot of fun utility that can be used outside of combat such as their own secret language like druids.
-They also can gain expertise with skills which allow them to gain double proficiency bonus with up to 4 skills at level 6.
+They also can gain expertise with skills which allows them to gain a double proficiency bonus with up to 4 skills at level 6.